vicevirus/Prayer-Time-Quran-Flutter/README.md

-# malaysiamuslimkitflutter
+# prayertimeandquranMalaysia
-A flutter app to check prayer times in Malaysia online/offline and Quran offline.
+A flutter app to check prayer times in Malaysia online/offline and Quran offline.Dark Mode and Light Mode switch included.
+Quran translation in English and Malay is also available.